An Introduction to Stochastic PDEs: A Primer on Semigroup Theory

-One might think that the resolvent bound in the Hille-Yosida theorem is a consequence of the fact that the spectrum of $L$ is assumed to be contained in the half plane $\{\lambda\,:\, \Re \lambda \le a\}$.
+One might think that the resolvent bound in the Hille--Yosida theorem is a consequence of the fact that the spectrum of $L$ is assumed to be contained in the half plane $\{\lambda\,:\, \Re \lambda \le a\}$.
 This however isn't the case, as can be seen by the following example: